BenjaminMpoyi/ws_to_kafka/README.md

   val port = 9000 //server port
 }
 ```

-Both the load tester and the server will require access to these things, so let's put them in a trait.

 First, we create a graph that, when materialized, returns a `SourceQueue[Event]` and run it using the implicit materializer to get `sourceQueue`.
 Now we can publish messages to Kafka using `sourceQueue.offer(event)`, which takes an element of type `Event` and returns a `Future[Boolean]` which completes with `true` if the element was added to the queue or `false` if it was dropped.